obfuscurity/judy/README.md

 The Event Organizers
 ```

 The related environment variables must be set for this feature to be enabled.
 If any of these variables are unset, email acknowledgement will not be attempted.
+Note that you will almost certainly want to create a Postmark Sender Signature to match your `MAIL_FROM_ADDRESS`.

 ```
 POSTMARK_API_TOKEN=12345678-abcd-1234-5678-abcd12345678